Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 ## Known Issues

 See the known bugs, e.g., [datalog.dat logfile mystery](https://github.com/Dogwalker-kryt/Drive-Manager-for-Linux/issues/5).
+(Not Bugging anymore, because of moving the Application location from .var to .local

 **Disclaimer:** This tool is in active development.
 Features may not always be stable.
 Use at your own risk—always test on non-critical systems!